Belfast, Tennessee

 Belfast is an unincorporated community in Marshall County, Tennessee, United States.
 The area ZIP code is 37019.
+It is roughly halfway between Nashville, Tennessee, to the north and Huntsville, Alabama, to the south.

 History

 A post office was established at Belfast in 1836.
-The community was named after Belfast, in Northern Ireland.
+The community was named after Belfast, in Ireland.
 The first commercial business in Belfast opened in 1838.